 The Professional golf season is a long, very long season.
 Meaning we may have a PGA DFS contest in 50 out of the 52 weeks of the year.
-Of them, five are typically much bigger than the other: The Players Championship in the middle of Marchand then the four majors The Masters in April, The PGA Championship in May, The U.S. Open in June and The Open Championship in July.
+Of them, five are typically much bigger than the other: The Players Championship in March, the Masters in April, the PGA Championship in May, the U.S. Open in June and the Open Championship in July.
 Each of the last four has a Millionaire Maker contest offered by DraftKings, where much of the focus is.
 For more on the types of contests PGA DFS offers check out my “How to Win 100K or more playing PGA DFS” article.

 PGA DFS Basics